giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 facility.
 Thus, it can be expected that these APIs can also be used for consuming such information.
-Once the raw resources are retrieved from the various compute facilities, it is possible to generate topological network views of them, as proposed in {{?I-D.llc-teas-dc-aware-topo-model}}.
+Once the raw resources are retrieved from the various compute facilities, it is possible to generate topological network views including such resources, as proposed in {{?I-D.llc-teas-dc-aware-topo-model}}.

-Regarding the resources allocated or utilized by a specific application or service function, two situations apply: (1) The total allocation and (2) the allocation per service or application.
+Regarding the resources allocated or utilized by a specific application or service function, two situations apply: (1) The total allocation of resources, and (2) the allocation per service or application.
 In the first case, the information can be supplied by the virtualization management systems described before.
 For the specific per-service allocation, it can be expected